BishopFox/BrokenHill/docs/all_command-line_options.md

 ## --topk <number>

-Limit sample control results to this many top values (default: 256)
+The number of results assessed when determining the best possible candidate adversarial data for each iteration. (default: 256)

 ## --temperature <floating-point number>

 'Temperature' value to pass to the model.
 Use the default value (1.0) for deterministic results.

 You don't need to set this value very high to get a wide variety of output.
-1.01 is probably sufficient unless you want the LLM to really start going off the rails.
+1.001 to 1.01 is probably sufficient unless you want the LLM to really start going off the rails.

 ## Randomization